-Thursday Mostly sunny.
-Slight (20%) chance of a shower near the New South Wales border during this afternoon and evening.
+Tuesday Mostly sunny.
+Medium (40%) chance of showers in the west in the late morning and afternoon.
 Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the late morning and afternoon.
-Winds E/NE 15 to 20 km/h tending E/SE 15 to 25 km/h in the middle of the day then becoming light in the evening.
-Daytime maximum temperatures 33 to 39.
+The chance of a thunderstorm during this afternoon and evening.
+Winds N 20 to 30 km/h becoming light in the middle of the day then becoming N/NE 15 to 20 km/h in the early afternoon.
+Daytime maximum temperatures around 40.

-Friday Mostly sunny.
-Slight (20%) chance of a shower in the southeast in the afternoon.
+Wednesday Hot and mostly sunny.
+Medium (60%) chance of showers near the New South Wales border in the late morning and afternoon.
 Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the east in the afternoon.
-Light winds becoming SE 15 to 20 km/h in the middle of the day.
+The chance of a thunderstorm in the south.
+Winds N/NW 15 to 20 km/h tending W/NW in the morning then becoming light in the middle of the day.

 Maranoa Weather Forecasts

 Less than three weeks into 2017, the desert town of Tennant Creek in the NT is already just 89 millimetres shy of reaching its average yearly rainfall, with the unusual downpour said to be leading to an influx of creepy crawlies.

 Rain has continued to fall in parts of Central Australia, ensuring the current greenery continues.

 The Great Northern Highway has been closed between Fitzroy Crossing and Halls Creek, as rivers rise across northern Western Australia following a week of steady rain.